 Undermethylators, people prone to anxiety, sympathetic dominance or dysautonomia, advanced adrenal fatigue, autism, insomnia, OCD, addiction, multiple chemical sensitivities, or any condition associated with excess glutamate or excess sympathetic nervous system activity, should be aware of this potential.

 It is also a very concentrated form of casomorphins.
 Casomorphins are morphine like substances that occur naturally in whey and casein.
 Some people have problems breaking down casomorphins and they can lead to a host of psychological disturbances like OCD, depression, eating disorders, autism, schizophrenia, psychoses, and addiction.
 People with any of these conditions should consider the impact of whey.
 You can read more about casomorphins here.

 Again, anyone with addiction issues, anxiety disorders, autism, insomnia, sympathetic dominance or dysautonomia, advanced adrenal fatigue, MCS, OCD, or any condition associated with excess glutamate or casomorphins, should exercise caution with whey.

-May increase cortisol and norepinephrine.
+May increase cortisol.

 People with adrenal fatigue, high cortisol, prone to anxiety, undermethylators, insomnia, or any condition associated with excess sympathetic nervous system activity should be aware of this potential